n-wach/unthread/README.md

   core.
 - **No preemption**: Control is only transfered at "yield points", which includes most pthread functions.
-This means that code cannot depend on other threads making progress by eg. waiting in a loop until some condition is met. `pthread_yield` can be inserted in these cases to provide a yield point.
+This means that code cannot depend on other threads making progress by eg. waiting in a loop until some condition is met. `sched_yield` can be inserted in these cases to provide a yield point.
 - **Non-conformance**: Not being a "real" pthreads implementation that integrates with the system means some parts of the POSIX spec are difficult/impossible to implement: